 How I got here

 Movement and Consciousness fascinate me.
 Growing up, my life revolved around dancing.
-I earned a BFA in Dance from the Juilliard School under the direction of Martha Hill, whom I credit with setting me on my career path—following the work of Joseph H. Pilates.
-Along the way, many somatic movement luminaries have inspired me, and 36 years later, I am still fascinated.
+I earned a BFA in Dance from the Juilliard School under the direction of Martha Hill, whom I credit with setting me on my career path—as a movement educator, following the work of Joseph H. Pilates.
+Along the way, many somatic movement luminaries have inspired me, and 37 years later, I am still fascinated.
 Having owned and operated my studio in Marin county since 1992, has led me to develop my credo: “The best bodywork is your own balanced dynamic movement.”
 My studies and process, as a teacher and as a human being, continue to reveal profound discoveries in movement, relaxation, and communication.

 My pilates & somatic movement practice, Bodies Mind®, provided the context and environment to build a new model for movement analysis and pedagogy: The Amend Integrative Model (AIM).
 The center of my work and research is about pioneering new tools and techniques that promote safety, efficiency, and autonomy.
 Paradoxically, it has been a challenging labor of love to find out that a successful movement practice requires less time and effort than you might imagine.

 I delight in sharing principles for practice that simplify and inspire with clients, professional students, and colleagues.
 My passion is to achieve excellence in teaching movement towards a balance of body and mind, optimizing our human movement potential.
 This new site now enables me to share a new, growing library of videos and blogs, as well as information about Bodies Mind Studio and Bodies Mind Academy offerings and events, both online and off.